 We plan to always have details for the next academic year posted no later than the end of June.

-Most of our teachers offer a 2-3 year rotation of classes, so you can get a general idea of what will be offered next year by noticing what is being offered now and looking at the historical record of classes they have taught: each teacher's bio page lists this record of previously taught courses.
+Most of our teachers offer a 3 year rotation of classes.
+So, you can get a general idea of what will be offered next year by noticing what is being offered now and looking at the historical record of other classes taught by that teacher.
+Each teacher's bio page lists this record of previously taught courses.

 For Social Studies, we offer US History one year, Government / Economics one year, and World History the third year.
 Sometimes we have electives (local or state history, philosophy, etc).

 For English, our teachers rotate through more than two years of courses.
 All courses are suitable for any level of high school; all courses will enable students to improve their writing skills and their literature comprehension.

 Electives vary.
 We generally offer a fine arts class like acting or choir and in some years we offer cooking classes.
-Nick Grabar teaches 3 classes, about one class a year.
+Nick Grabar teaches about one class a year.
 Alan Waldecker has taught "Reason for God" once every 2-3 years.